As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 Air filters are inexpensive, and worth replacing after every couple oil changes.
 Keep an eye on yours to see how dirty it’s getting and replace on an as-needed basis.

 Bad oxygen sensors are known for affecting a vehicle’s performance, and if you don’t replace them it can lead to high fuel consumption issues.

 The MAF sensor can also lead to higher fuel consumption.
-Auto parts stores sell MAF sensor cleaner, which is designed to clean the sensitive sensor without damaging it.
-Yes, these sensors are sensitive and cleaning them the wrong way will only ruin them.
+We like to use Gunk Mass Air Flow Sensor cleaner, or CRC Mass Air Flow Sensor cleaner.
+Both are designed to clean the sensitive sensor without damaging it.
+Yes, these sensors are sensitive and cleaning them the wrong way will ruin them.